andrewdeekim/andrewdeekim.github.io/content/projects/MovieNow Movie Rentals/index.md

 ## PREPARE: Data sources

 We used historical bike trip data from 5 related tables from the DataCamp assets server.
-We downloaed the following CSV files:
+We downloaded the following CSV files:

     1)  actors.csv